 Proprietary stamps for “BUCK” metal planes rarely included a first initial after 1850 or so.
 This differed from items marked specifically “G. BUCK,” such as bow drill stocks, saws, piano tools, chisels, braces, and wooden planes.
-Since a fair amount of capitol was tied up with metal infill planes, it would be a reasonable assumption that all three Buck businesses participated in selling these products out of one centralized location: 245/247/242 Tottenham Court Road.
+Since a fair amount of capitol was tied up with metal infill planes, it would be a reasonable assumption that all three Buck businesses participated in selling these products by pooling their money.

 George Buck’s siblings also identified themselves as “Saw and Toolmakers.”

-Buck (Towell) mitre plane, stamped 245 Tottenham Court Road., dating from the late 1830s and through the 1850s.
+Buck (Towell) mitre plane, stamped 245 Tottenham Court Road., dating from the early 1830s and through the 1850s.
 By 1851, George Buck’s business had grown to the point where 8 men were employed there, as reported in the UK census.
 245 Tottenham Ct.
 Rd.was George Buck’s address from 1838 to 1861.
 The “BUCK 245 TOTTENHAM Ct.
 Rd.” stamp used the same lettering font/format as the “Rt.
 TOWELL LONDON” stamps.
 It makes for a strong indication that Robert Towell himself applied these stamps in his workshop.
-For more information on Robert Towell, see the section on Towell earlier on this page.
-This plane is also very similar, if not identical to the one used to plane spotted metal for organ pipes at G. Fincham Organ Builders.
+For more information on Robert Towell, see the page on “Early English Mitre Planes, Part II” This plane is also very similar, if not identical to the one used to plane spotted metal for organ pipes at G. Fincham Organ Builders.

-The following two Buck mitre planes share similar fundamental aspects as well as many details.
-Considering the similarities of these two Buck mitre planes, its apparent they were made by the same maker, and I believe that was John Holland (1831-1912).
+The following three Buck mitre planes share similar fundamental aspects as well as many details.
+Considering the similarities of these three Buck mitre planes, it’s apparent they were made by the same maker, and I believe that was John Holland (1830-1912).

-Second Buck/Holland mitre plane, convex bridge, with Cupid’s bow.
-Buck, 242 Tottenham Court Road, post 1880.
-Its unusual to see many box mitre planes made after 1860, and more so to see a plane with a cupid’s bow bridge after the 1870s.
+Third Buck/Holland mitre plane, convex bridge, with Cupid’s bow.
+Buck, 242 Tottenham Court Road (1880-1890).
+It’s unusual to see many box mitre planes made after 1860, and more so to see a plane with a cupid’s bow bridge after the 1870s.

-Dovetailed George Buck mitre plane, 242 Tottenham Court Road, London.
-Most likely made by John Holland; bed, iron, and wedge all have matched fitting numbers.
-Post 1880, as Buck occupied 242 Tottenham Court Road from 1880 to 1930.
+Dovetailed George Buck mitre plane, 242 Tottenham Court Road, London, post 1880, as Buck occupied 242 Tottenham Court Road from 1880 to 1930.
+Most likely made by John Holland.
 There is a very small set of J H initials up near the nib.
 Buck must have been strict about not revealing the makers of his planes.